railsuser2014/openobject-doc-book-en/multi/index.rst

 In the following chapters, we will perform a complete order flow made by a customer in France that does not handle the stock, but delegates it to another company located in Belgium that will deliver the product to the customer.

-In order to achieve this, we will follow the schema define hereunder.
+In order to achieve this, we will follow the schema defined below.

 .. figure:: Logistic/images/schema.png
    :scale: 100